pjfanning/op-rabbit/DEPLOY.md

 - Edit README.md; note the appropriate stable version as appropriate.

-- Make sure when making changes to stable master, merge them into the corresponding release branches.
+- Make sure when making changes to stable main, merge them into the corresponding release branches.

 Run the following: